 Cost is between £ 3,000 and £ 5,000.
 Savings can be between £ 60 to £ 90 per year, depending on what you are replacing.
 Click on the button below to get more information from the Energy Saving Trust.

 ENERGY SAVING TRUST

-You can get a huge amount of advice and information on energy from the Energy Saving Trust.
+You can get a lot of energy advice and information from the Energy Saving Trust.

 The “Energy Saving Trust” is an independent organisation – working to address the climate emergency.